 It is the goal of School Nutrition Services (SNS) to provide a healthy and nutritious breakfast and lunch daily, while allowing students to choose from the foods they enjoy eating.
-Menus for each grade level are posted daily to Facebook, Twitter and the CMS website each month.
+Menus for each grade level are posted to the CMS website each month.

-If you have questions or concerns about our program, please feel free to call School Nutrition Services weekdays from 7:30 a.m. to 4:30 p.m. at (980) 343-6041 or visit the School Nutrition Services department page at www.cms.k12.nc.us.
+If you have questions or concerns about our programs, please feel free to call School Nutrition Services weekdays from 7:30 am to 4:30 pm at (980) 343-6041 or visit the School Nutrition department page at cmskl2.org.